icecube/skymap_scanner/test-case-scan/README.md

 The repository contains all the scripts from the main skymap scanner that had to be modified to run this simple test case scan.

 - `scans.sh`: loads the environment and runs the scan.
-- `perform_scan.py`: mais script.
+- `perform_scan.py`: main script.
 It loads the event file (with functions from the scripts mentioned in the line below), sends the jobs to the cluster and stores the output.
 - `extract_json_mod.py` and `extract_i3_file.py`: read the event from an i3file (the later script comes from the AWS version of the scanner) and the GCD file.
-- `choose_new_pixels_to_scan.py`: creates the healpix map that will be used in the scan
+- `choose_new_pixels_to_scan.py`: selects the pixels that will be used in the scan
-- `create_plot.py`: creates a LLH skymap
+- `create_plot.py`: creates a figure of the LLH skymap

 - `output_skymap_scanner/`: output of the scan